Central Mozambique, Mozambique: What to pack, what to wear, and when to go [2024]

 Airlines charge excessive penalties for overweight luggage.
 Avoid surcharges with this

-A plug adapter that supports outlet types C, F and M. Ensure that you get the correct kind.
-The vast majority of adapters currently available are simply plug changers and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types C, F and M. It's important that you choose the necessary kind.
+The majority of adapters on sale are just plugs and expect your electronics to change the voltage themselves.
 If yours can't do that they could get fried.
-This one is sufficent for most countries.
+This one should be sufficient for most places.

 A portable power bank, like this one